Do More for Your

 When your heart is unable to pump enough blood for your body, you have a condition called heart failure.
 Even if you are feeling okay, heart failure often gets worse before you notice a change or have symptoms.

 Visiting a heart failure clinic sooner, can help you understand your options and may prevent permanent damage to your health.
 They have specialists who only focus on treating heart failure.
-Working with you and your current care team, they can help you gain access to specialized therapies to treat your condition.
+Working with you and your current care team, they can help you gain access to specialized therapies to treat your heart failure.

 Talking to a Specialist Could Save Your Life